Questions Most Asked By

 - Applicants selected for employment will be scheduled for and must pass a pre-employment physical, which includes a drug screening and also successfully complete a COLLECT background check.

 - Applicants selected for appointment will have no choice of facility or shift assignment.

 - If selected, cadets may be subject to random drug testing during their working test period.

 - Applicants will be required to adhere to the Department's dress code, including personal grooming standards.

 - As mandated by OSHA, facial areas affected by fit testing of masks must remain clean-shaven for all hazardous duty employees.

-- Applicants will be required to attend ten weeks of training which will include classroom, physical, and on the job training.
+- Applicants will be required to attend a total twelve weeks of training which will include classroom, physical, and on the job training.